ulyweb/qr-from-text/README.md

 A fast, offline-capable, and fully client-side QR code generator and scanner.
 Built as a single-file static web application, it requires no build steps, no backend servers, and respects your privacy by processing everything directly in your browser.

-Perfect for hosting on GitHub Pages or dropping onto any static file server.

 ## ✨ Features

 ### Generation & Customization